semmi88/semmi88.github.io/book_reviews/manager_path.md

 ###  Managing teams

-- identify & clear bottlenecks and roadblocks
+- identify & clear bottlenecks and roadblocks - (speed & frequency of code release)
-- keep team focused on top prio deliveries
+- keep team focused on top prio deliveries - clear goals, aligned
 - clear communication: timeline & scope
 - learn how to work with smarted/techier people
 - supporting people is more important than tech skills